ABC Blog

 How Long Do Flies Live

 What’s that buzzing around your outdoor picnic?
-It’s probably a fly.
-That’s because the housefly (Musca domestica) is one of the most common insects people interact with on a daily basis.
-And with more than 16,000 species of flies in North America alone, and an ability to produce an estimated 1,000,000 offspring in a matter of weeks, it doesn’t look like they’re going anywhere anytime soon.
+It’s probably fly.
+That’s because the housefly (Musca domestica) is one of the most common insects people interact with daily.
+And with more than 16,000 species of flies in North America alone and an ability to produce an estimated 1,000,000 offspring in weeks, it doesn’t look like they’re going anywhere anytime soon.

 How Long Do Flies Live?